-The member-partners of CGI must avoid any actual or apparent conflicts of interest and should never engage in any conduct which is, or could potentially be, harmful to CGI or its reputation.
-A conflict of interest exists when a member-partner's personal interests, activities or financial affairs may conflict with those of CGI or its clients, or may adversely influence the member-partner's judgement in the performance of duties.
+The members of CGI must avoid any actual or apparent conflicts of interest and should never engage in any conduct which is, or could potentially be, harmful to CGI or its reputation.
+A conflict of interest exists when a member's personal interests, activities or financial affairs may conflict with those of CGI or its clients, or may adversely influence the member's judgement in the performance of duties.

-Particular caution should be taken when dealing with initiatives involving contracts with any governmental or quasi-© CGI Inc. CGI Code of Ethics 8 governmental agency.
+Particular caution should be taken when dealing with initiatives involving contracts with any governmental or quasigovernmental agency.